octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/azure.md

 ![Deployment target triggers with auto scaling groups](images/auto-scaling-with-deployment-target-triggers.png)

-If your deployments are quick (less than five minutes), that behavior might not be much of a concern.
-However, some of our customers' deployment will also ensure all the necessary software (IIS, Java, .NET, NGINX, etc.) is installed and configured properly.
-That above behavior can mean a scale out event that would take 10-30 minutes to finish will take 20-60 minutes.

-This guide is designed to address that issue by using the new [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status).
+Some of our customers' deployment will also ensure all the necessary software (IIS, Java, .NET, NGINX, etc.) is installed and configured properly.
+We have seen situations hwere it can take 20-30 minutes finish configuring.
+The new [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) addresses this scenario.

 - When a scale out event occurs, Octopus Deploy will wait until all machines are provisioned then do the deployment.
 In most cases Virtual Machines finish provisioning within 60-90 seconds of each other.
 - The deployment will only include new Deployment Targets.
 Any pre-existing Deployment Targets will be left alone.
 - Virtual Machine Scale Sets support [overprovisioning](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-design-overview#overprovisioning).
 Any overprovisioned and removed machines should be removed and NOT be deployed to.

+Below are options describing on how to handle scale out events with VMSS, along with pros and cons.

+## Option 1: Wait for deployment target triggers to fire for all new machines

+With this option, there is not anything extra to configure.
+As new machines come online, Octopus Deploy will pick them up and deploy to them.

+Pros: Very little to configure, except for deployment target triggers
+Cons: Scaling out takes much longer; instead of 10-30 minutes, it could take 20-60 minutes.

+Recommendation: Use this option when scaling less than or equal to 5 VMs at a time.

-## Separate Project for VMSS Interaction
+## Option 2: Wait for VMSS to finish scaling out (same project)

-Due to the scattershot nature of how VMs are provisioned, we have found configuring a separate project for managing VMSS and Octopus Deploy interaction offers the best chance of success.
-The separate project used to manage VMSS and Octopus interaction will have a lot of responsibility.
-It will handle:

-- **Deployment Target Triggers**: The project will house all the deployment target triggers.
-- **Wait until all VMs are provisioned**: The new [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) will pause the deployment and wait until all new VMs have finished provisioning.
+The second option is to add the [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) into your existing project.
+Once that finishes running, you can run a [health check](/docs/projects/built-in-step-templates/health-check.md) to add the new machines.
-- **Triggering a deployment for the new deployment targets**: Once the VMSS finishes provisioning, you can use the [Deploy Child Project step template](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) to redeploy the latest release for the newly added machines.
-- **Handle VMSS Overprovisioning and reconciliation**: The [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) will automatically remove any over provisioned machines.
-- **Duplicate runs caused by how VMSS provisions VMs**: The [Check VMSS Provsion Status step template](https://library.octopus.com/step-templates/e04c5cd8-0982-44b8-9cae-0a4b43676adc/actiontemplate-check-vmss-provision-status) will detect a duplicate run caused by a trigger and give you the option to cancel it or use a output variable to skip the remaining steps.

-## Configuring the VMSS Orchestration Project
+Pros: All the new VMs in the VMSS are deployed to at the same time.
+Cons: You will need to change an existing deployment process.
+Preventing existing machines from getting deployed to will require a variable run condition.

+Recommendations: Use this option if you plan on scaling out by more than 5 VMs at a time.

+### Update Project Configuration

+You will want to ensure your project can handle scale out and scale in events.

 1. On your Octopus instance click on **{{Project, Add Project}}**.
 2. Enter in a **Project Name** and click **Save**